-34. The interest rate [risks arising from the securitisation shall be appropriately mitigated].
+34. The interest rate...risks arising from the securitisation shall be appropriately mitigated.

-See statement on interest rate risk mitigation in Section 4.4 (Regulatory and Industry Compliance - STS Statements), §(I) on page 128.
-The potential interest rate mismatch between the interest payable by Borrowers and interest payable by the Issuer on the Notes.
-See also Section 5.4 (Hedging), first paragraph on page 153.
+See statement on interest rate risk mitigation in Section 4.4 (Regulatory and Industry Compliance - STS-securitisation), §(n), in respect of the appropriate mitigation of the potential interest rate mismatch between the interest payable by Borrowers and interest payable by the Issuer on the Notes.
+See also Section 5.4 (Hedging), first paragraph.